Facts v Myths

 The Bible is not a sex manual, and thank God for that!
 Modern science understands sexual orientation is a complex mix of genetic, hormonal, and environmental influences, yet nowhere is the Bible more manipulated than when it comes to sex and gender.

-Prejudice against the LGBT community is very unchristian because it drives people from our pews; forces many to hide who they are; puts them at risk of physical violence and emotional trauma; and denies them their basic human right to flourish.
-Suicide and homeless rates among LGBT youth, especially trans kids, are shockingly high, leaving behind so much lost human potential and grieving families.
-The LGBT community has Jesus’ love, they deserve our love, too.
+Prejudice against the LGBTQ+ community is very unchristian because it drives people from our pews; forces many to hide who they are; puts them at risk of physical violence and emotional trauma; and denies them their basic human right to flourish.
+Suicide and homeless rates among LGBTQ+ youth, especially trans kids, are shockingly high, leaving behind so much lost human potential and grieving families.
+The LGBTQ+ community has Jesus’ love, they deserve our love, too.
 [Matthew 19:12, Isaiah 56, Matthew 11:28-30, Galatians 3:28 and Acts 10]

 Voter Registration